hotnuma/doclinux/00-Home.md

 * rofi

-    delete entry : type Shift+Delete on the entry
+    delete entry : type shift+delete on the entry

 * zathura